 How often will I need to give myself shots?

 Egg donors administer injections daily for about 21 days during the process.
 The exact number varies based on the clinic’s protocol and your body’s response to the medications.
 Ultrasounds are scheduled during this time to evaluate how you’re responding to the medications.
 Don’t worry – they are small needles!

 Will I know the parents who use my eggs?

-Anonymous egg donations are possible, but we encourage “known egg donation”—when the intended parents can meet you and be better acquainted with you as a person.
+We encourage “known egg donation”—when the intended parents can meet you and be better acquainted with you as a person.
+Knowing who you are helping can help make the process even more fulfilling.
 Same-sex couples using surrogacy to grow their families often prefer known donors so they can honestly share the child’s birth story and dispel any mystery in the future.
-Check out our related blog post for tips on deciding whether known, semi-known, or anonymous egg donation is right for you.
+Semi-anonymous, anonymous and ID Release egg donations are possible as well.
+Check out our related blog post for tips on deciding which type of egg donation is right for you.

 How do you screen potential egg donors?

 All donor applicants who meet our requirements for donation will first complete a pre-screening interview with our intake coordinator (who is also an experienced donor).
 Once selected by intended parents, a licensed clinical social worker screens egg donors who are matching through Circle Surrogacy.
 We really want to learn about our egg donors and make sure they’re committed to the donation process.
 Egg donors are compensated, but money is not the only reason women become egg donors.
 We also give applicants standardized psychological tests to identify potential illnesses, emotional problems, or personality disorders.

 How to become an egg donor?